ruppinlab/EXPAND/README.md

 ## Reproducing Results

 All results described in the manuscript can be reproduced using the scripts provided in this repository.
-Follow the step-by-step workflow in the **User Guide** ((./EXPAND_User_Guide_V1.docx))to replicate subtype classification, external validation, and survival analyses.
+Follow the step-by-step workflow in the **User Guide** [**User Guide (PDF)**](https://github.com/ruppinlab/EXPAND/blob/main/EXPAND_User_Guide_V1.pdf) to replicate subtype classification, external validation, and survival analyses.

 ---